Fun Printable Hundred Chart Activities (English, Chinese, Korean)

 Mix multiple languages together!

-Just for fun, I remember my daughter would start counting in Chinese, switch to Korean, then finish in English.
+Just for fun, I remember my daughter would start counting in Chinese, switch to Korean, and finish in English.
 Hearing her switch fluidly between languages is a fascinating brain workout!

 Get the printable 100 Chart here!